Bean-to-Bar

 • Glass of water + still water to neutralize

-• possibly neutral white bread or cooked, unseasoned polenta
+• if necessary, neutral white bread or cooked, unseasoned polenta

 • Quiet

-• Pen and paper (to write down your observations)
+• Pen and piece of paper (for recording your observations)

 • napkin

-• Decoration (e.g. a pretty cocoa pod )
+• Decoration (e.g. a pretty cocoa fruit shell )

-In addition, it is advisable to avoid strong room fragrances, perfumes, strong hand cream, etc. on the day of pairing.
-This could be disruptive when trying to find the right pairing.
-It is also advisable not to eat any strong spices before the tasting in order to protect your taste buds.
+In addition, it is advisable to avoid strong room scents, perfumes, strong hand cream, etc. on the day of pairing.
+This could be annoying when looking for the right pairing.
+It is also advisable not to consume any strong spices before the tasting in order to protect your taste buds.

-#1 Take a small sip of the wine and taste it carefully.
+#1 Take a small sip of the wine and taste carefully.
 How does the wine taste?
 What do you notice?
-Do you like it?
+Do you like him?
 Rinse with water.

-#2 First break off a small piece of chocolate (pay attention to the snap ;-) –you can find out why this is important here ) and try it.
-If it basically tastes right, then push a larger piece afterwards.
-Very important: do not chew or swallow, just let it melt slowly on your tongue and distribute it throughout your mouth.
-Leave the chocolate in your mouth, don't swallow it!
+#2 First break off a small piece of chocolate (pay attention to the snap ;-) -you can find out why this is important here ) and try it.
+If it generally tastes good, then add a larger piece.
+Very important: do not chew or swallow, just let it melt slowly on your tongue and spread throughout your mouth.
+Keep the chocolate in your mouth, don't swallow it!

-#3 Now take a bigger sip of wine and bring the chocolate and wine together in your mouth and taste it carefully.
-Only then swallow the newly won station wagon.
+#3 Now take a larger sip of wine and combine the chocolate with the wine in your mouth and taste carefully.
+Only then swallow the newly won combination.

 #4 The perfect match?
-Now that you have a sense of how well this combination goes together, you can repeat or move on to the next potential pairing.
+Now that you have an idea of how well this combination fits together, you can repeat the whole thing or move on to the next potential pairing.

-#5 When you move on to the next pairing, don't forget to wash it down with a sip of water and/or grab a piece of bread or polenta to neutralize.
+#5 If you move on to the next pairing, don't forget to rinse with a drink of water and/or have a piece of bread or polenta to neutralize.

-By the way: you have discovered the 'perfect match' when it feels like a completely new, good taste experience.
-Ultimately, as always, the main thing is that you like it.
-And another note on our own behalf: Our curated chocolate boxes are a good starting point for a great chocolate base for pairing.
+By the way: You have discovered the 'perfect match' when it feels like a completely new, good taste experience.
+Ultimately, as always, the main thing is that you enjoy it.
+And another note on our own behalf: A good starting point for a great chocolate base for pairings are our curated chocolate boxes .

 The "little black" among the pairings

-Would you like to play it safe and not taste so many different wines and chocolates at once?
-Then there is an easy way to bypass this.
-Chocolate and sweet wines such as Gewürztraminer, port, ice wine or even a craft beer (especially porter, stout or something fruity) (actually) always go well with chocolate.
-Whether white chocolate, milk chocolate , dark chocolate or even 100% chocolate.
+Would you like to be on the safe side and not try so many different wines and chocolates right away?
+Then there is an easy way to get around this.
+Chocolate and sweet wines such as Gewürztraminer, port wines, ice wines or even a craft beer (especially porter, stout or something fruity) always go well with chocolate (actually).
+No matter whether white chocolate, milk chocolate , dark chocolate or even 100% chocolate.

 There is only one important rule: the wine should be sweeter than the chocolate.

-Would you like to learn more about pairings?
-Here we have summarized the 7 most stubborn myths about wine and chocolate for you.
+Would you like to find out more about pairings?
+Here we have summarized the 7 most persistent myths about wine and chocolate for you.

 Reading next